Why does color for business matter? Let’s explore this and other reasons you’ll want to take a closer look at how color can help your business.

 This applies to large companies with multiple divisions that may have several locations.
-Color helps unify these different portions of the company under one banner in a more subtle way than plastering a logo on every surface.
+Color helps unify these different portions of the company under one banner more subtly than plastering a logo on every surface.

 It allows the company to expand its advertising.